 When it comes to payment options the Ivacy team has you covered.
 We signed up using PayPal.
 It’s a good option for those who want a secondary location to manage your subscription.
 You can also sign up using credit card, bitcoin through bitpay, CoinPayments, Perfect Money, WebMoney, and Paymentwall.

 After signing up I immediately downloaded the Ivacy VPN client for Windows.
 The app only took a minute to download and install.
 The first time you launch the app it will ask for your credentials.
 You will want to enter the email address and password you chose during the sign up process.
 You can have the app save the credentials for future logins.

 The Ivacy app is well designed for new and experienced users alike.
 You can simply connect to the recommended server or select from over 100 locations.
 I started by connecting to a server in the United States.
-This automatically connected me to a server in Houston that was quite slow.
-The speed test results were coming in at under 1 Mbps.
-This was a concern so I went into the app and chose a different server location.
+This automatically connected me to a server in Washington, DC that was fast.

 Let’s hop back into the VPN app and take a look at the available settings.

 Torrent users may also want to activate the Internet kill switch.
 You also have a number of protocols to choose from.
-The client defaulted to PPTP which provides minimal security.
-I tested the service using the automatic setting for the best speeds.
+The client defaulted to IKEV which provides a good mix of security and speed.
+I tested the service using the UDP for the best speeds.
 OpenVPN UDP is a good choice.
-Windows users might consider SSTP.
 You can also choose OpenVPN TCP, L2TP, or IKEv2.

 Want to decide which applications use the VPN?
 If so you can enable the split tunneling feature.
 This will allow you to set the exact apps that will pass through the secure tunnel.
 This can be quite useful for those who want to use a VPN to secure a specific program without impacting the performance of other online activities.
 I don’t use split tunneling as I want my connection fully secured when using a VPN but its nice to know the option is there.